Baked Manicotti | Devon’s Marvelous Recipe

 Pre-step

 Take the eggs out at least an hour before making the crepes.
-(A) I gather the flour, salt and mixing bowl.
+(A) Gather the flour, salt, and mixing bowl.
 Also place a few wire racks on the counter and lay parchment paper on top in preparation to cool the cooked crepes.

 Step one

-After an hour, crack the eggs in the bowl, add flour and salt and whisk until combined.
+After an hour, crack the eggs in the bowl, add flour, salt and whisk until combined.
 (B)

 Step two

-After the hour is up, heat the sauté pan on medium and once up to temperature, spray it with the olive oil spray.
+After the hour is up, heat the sauté pan on medium and once it heats up, spray it with the olive oil spray.
 Using a small serving ladle, add about 2 – 3 tablespoons of crepe batter in the pan.
 Gently swirl the pan to spread the batter so it forms a circle.
 Don’t stress if little legs form.

 Stand there and when the crepe looks shiny but not wet, it’s done.
 Remove to the parchment paper covered wire racks.
 (C)